aryan-parekh49/record-labels2/backend/README.md

 # Crime Tracking Backend

-This Express.js backend provides CRUD operations for crime records in memory.
-It automatically assigns resolution deadlines based on the crime heading and exposes endpoints to mark records as resolved, list overdue cases, and manage reminder notifications.
+This Express.js service manages crime records.
+It uses in-memory storage and exposes endpoints for deadlines, reminders, escalations, and statistics.

+Other services such as evidence management run in their own directories.

 ## Usage